RarelyCharlie/rarelycharlie.github.io/_listen/listen30.md

 A member says:
 {: data-n="6" data-opt="True,False"}

 *“It was such a relief to all of us when he finally passed away.
-I don't know how we had coped.”
+I don't know how we had coped.”*
-Which of the following could be appropriate replies?*

 Which of the following could be appropriate replies?